Master 2 Nanochemistry and Nano-objects

 The Nanochemistry and Nanoobjects speciality aims at providing a complete overview from the elaboration to the applications of a large variety of nanoobjects.

-First, we will emphasize the elaboration of nanoobjects using the bottom-up strategy.
+The specific core courses are focused on the elaboration of nanoobjects using the bottom-up strategy.
 In this approach, the control over the objects’ size, shape and dimensionality is achieved by the choice of the chemical precursors and/or of the reactions conditions such as solvent, pH, temperature, etc...

 Finally, the reduction in size indeed leads to specific physical, mechanical, chemical and biological properties as exemplified below: